 The Audit Committee consists of five members, including three outside directors, as of the date of submission of this report.
-In addition, the Audit Committee selects two full-time Audit Committee members and works closely with the Audit Committee, independent auditors, the Audit Office, which conducts internal audits, and the Internal Control Promotion Office, which formulates and promotes policies for internal control systems.
+In addition, the Audit Committee selects two full-time Audit Committee members and works closely with the Audit Committee, independent auditors, the audit department, which conducts internal audits, and the internal control department, which formulates and promotes policies for internal control systems.
 Through these and other means, the Audit Committee is working to enhance the auditing system.